hadley/adv-r/OO-essentials.md

 ### Exercises

+* Read the source code for `t` and `t.test` and confirm for yourself that `t.test` is an S3 generic, and not an S3 method.
+But what would happen if you called `t` on an object with class `test`?

+* What classes have a method for the `Math` group generic in base R?
+How do the methods work?

 * R has two classes for representing date time data, `POSIXct` and `POSIXlt` which both inherit from `POSIXt`.
 Which generics have different behaviour for the two classes?
 Which generics share the same behaviour?

-* Which generic defined in the base package has the most methods defined for it?
+* Which base generic has the most methods defined for it?

 * `UseMethod()` calls methods in a special way.
 Predict what the following code will return, then run it and read the help for `UseMethod()` to figure out what's going on.
 Write down the rules in the simplest form possible.